 Frequently Asked Questions

-What are some advantages of using below the line marketing?
+What are some examples of below the line costs?

 Some examples of below the line costs include advertising, promotional activities, and other indirect expenses that are not directly related to the production or sale of a product or service.
 These costs are typically considered separate from above the line costs, which include direct costs such as materials and labor.

 How is below the line different from above the line?